 Shoulder dystocia often leads to small injuries in the child and sometimes in the mother too.
 These usually heal well, though, without any long-term physical consequences.

-One study suggested that pre-eclampsia is less common in women whose gestational diabetes was treated.
+A number of studies have looked into whether treating gestational diabetes can reduce the risk of pre-eclampsia.
+This was not found to be the case.
 Pre-eclampsia is a rare complication of pregnancy, associated with high blood pressure in the mother.
-Treatment for gestational diabetes didn't affect the likelihood of other complications, such as serious injuries or mortality.
-It didn't affect the number of Cesarean sections either.
+Treatment for gestational diabetes didn't affect the likelihood of other complications either, such as serious injuries.
+It also didn't affect the number of Cesarean sections.

 Does the treatment have side effects?

 Research in this area hasn't specifically looked into the possible disadvantages or harmful effects of treatment for gestational diabetes.

 The treatment can involve a bit of effort.
 For instance, you have to prick your finger several times a day in order to measure your blood sugar levels.
 Some women find this unpleasant.
 Changing your diet also requires a bit of discipline.
 Being diagnosed with gestational diabetes can make women worry, too.
 This makes it all the more important to be aware that the vast majority of women with gestational diabetes give birth to healthy children.